ICHORd12/Caravan_Palace/API_ENDPOINTS.md

 7. Cart item payloads use `productId` in path params and bodies.
 8. `GET /products/search` expects query parameter `q` and optional `sort` in query string.
 9. `POST /checkout/validate` is the pre-payment stock safety check for the current cart.
-10. `POST /payments/` now computes the total from the cart on the backend and creates an order on success.
+10. `POST /payments/` now computes the total from the cart on the backend, creates an order on success, then attempts to email the invoice automatically.
 11. `GET /products/:productId/details` uses optional auth; missing or invalid tokens are treated as guest access.
 12. Review creation requires the user to have received the product and prevents duplicate reviews.
+Review updates use `PATCH /reviews/:reviewId`, require the review owner, and move the review back to pending approval.
 13. `GET /invoices/:orderId/pdf` returns a binary PDF (not JSON).
 The frontend should treat the response as a `Blob`/`ArrayBuffer` (e.g. `fetch(...).then(r => r.blob())` or axios `responseType: 'blob'`) and trigger a download.
 The `Content-Disposition` header carries the filename.
 14. `POST /invoices/:orderId/email` always emails the PDF to the authenticated user's email on file — no recipient field is accepted from the client.
 The endpoint can be called multiple times for the same order.
 SMTP credentials must be configured in backend env vars (see **Environment Variables** in the Invoice section).
 15. Wishlist endpoints use `productId` as a path parameter. `GET /wishlist/` returns product summary data and the primary image URL; `POST /wishlist/:productId` only returns the created wishlist row, so refetch the wishlist if the UI needs full product details.